Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

          - secure coding training and training of secure design principles for developers, and
          - SSDLC training for project management role such as Product Owners.

-4. **Security Onboarding:** New developers &  teams MUST receive a security onboardong by their *IT security function*.
+4. **Security Onboarding:** New developers &  teams MUST receive a security onboardong.

+5. **Guardrails:** Dev teams SHOULD have the authority to manage their own security within predefined boundaries

 ## {{site.TITLE_SSDLC_SECDEV_SECDESIGN}}